nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `Elder Scrolls` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Pair a volunteer and befriendee**

 **MSS**

-1. User requests to list persons
+1. User requests to list all persons.
-2. AddressBook shows a list of persons
+2. Elder Scrolls shows a list of persons.
-3. User requests to delete a specific person in the list
+3. User requests to pair a specific volunteer and befriendee in the list.
-4. AddressBook deletes the person
+4. Elder Scrolls pairs the specified volunteer and befriendee.

     Use case ends.